Emergency Financial Assistance Fund (EFA)

-is open to domestic violence and sexual assault survivors from all Tennessee counties.The purpose of the fund is to help survivors who are fleeing violence or in the process of establishing new safe homes.
+EFA is available to domestic violence and sexual assault survivors from all Tennessee counties.The purpose of the fund is to help survivors who are fleeing violence or in the process of establishing new safe homes.
+Please note: funds are currently only available to Davidson County residents.

 Only specific expenses are permitted by this fund.